nickcherry/technical_analysis/README.md

 #### Bulllish Engulfing Inferrer

-When the most current candle meets the criteria defined in the "Bullish Engulfing Trainer" section, the Bullish Engulfing Inferrer emits a `BullishEngulfingInferrer.CURRENT_CANDLE_IS_BULLISH_ENGULFING` event, which contains data about the most recent candle, along with probabilities of various percentage-price increases over the next `lookaheadCandles` candles.
+When the current candle meets the criteria defined in the "Bullish Engulfing Trainer" section, the Bullish Engulfing Inferrer emits a `BullishEngulfingInferrer.CURRENT_CANDLE_IS_BULLISH_ENGULFING` event, which contains the plugin settings, data about the most recent candle, along with probabilities of various percentage-price increases over the next `lookaheadCandles` candles.
 The plugin requires the following to be configured:

 - __product__: The trading pair to be analyzed, e.g. `BTC-USD`
 - __dbCollection__: The mongo collection where Bullish Engulfing Training data is stored
 - __lookbackCandles__: The number of previous candles that the current candle needs to be larger than in order to be considered "engulfing"
 - __lookaheadCandles__: The maximum number of candles to look ahead when determining the highs following a bullish engulfing candle (used to identify the appropriate training data)
 - __allowedWickToBodyRatio__: The maximum body-to-upper-wick ratio that is allowed for a candle to be considered engulfing

 ##### Example Usage (see [./bin/infer.js](./bin/infer.js))